Haley-Euphemia-Sands/Elite-Dangerous-Journal-Parser/README.md

 ## TODO:

-1. The ability to ignore sent or recieved messages with message history as well as whether to include npc or not
-2. FSD jumps info
+1. FSD jumps info
-3. Other Statistics
+2. Other Statistics
-4. May redo in C++.
+3. May redo in C++.